datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Added a new configuration option, `enable_curl`, in the `posturl.conf` file.
 This option enables alerts to use the `curl` command.
 The default setting is `False`, which disables this option.
 To enable this option, set `enable_curl` to `True`.
 (OPSC-17177)

 ## Monitoring
-* Added support for alerting on the disk partitions used for the DSE `cdc_raw_directory` and agent log directory.
+* Added cassandra log, agent log, and the cdc_raw as options to alerts by partition function.
 (OPSC-17650)
 * Fixed an issue that made LDAP authentication unusable.
 (OPSC-17688)

 # Release Notes for OpsCenter 6.8.43